Q: How many classes am I allowed to miss of a particular class?

 Q: How do I audit a course?

 A: To audit a course, you must first be registered for the course.
-Then fill out the blue audit form located online under Registrar Forms, in the Registrar’s Office.
-Take the form to the professor, get the first signature, and submit it to the Registrar’s Office.
+Then fill out the audit form located online on the Registrar's Forms webpage or in the Registrar’s Office.
+Take the form to the professor, get the first signature, then submit the signed form to the Registrar's Office.
 The Registrar’s Office will send the form back to the professor at the end of the semester to get the final signature.